-Covington Bible College Program
+Covington Bible College Associate and Bachelor Program

-Covington Schools offer the following degree programs to those who are high school graduates or have a G.E.D. and desire to seek a college degree.
+Covington Schools offer the following degree programs to those who are high school graduates and desire to seek a college degree.
 The student must maintain a "C" average and complete the requirements specified for each degree.
 The student must have completed 8 hours of English at an approved college or university or it will be required as a prerequisite for any degree at this level.